Okemos Dog Bite Lawyers

 If you have been bit by a dog or are concerned about a recent encounter your dog has had with someone, please do not hesitate to contact White Law PLLC with any questions regarding Michigan’s dog bite laws.

-Common Dog Attack Injuries
+Common Dog Attack Injuries in Michigan

 If a dog attacks you, it can lead to serious damage, both physically and psychologically.
 Depending on the type of dog and the circumstances of the issue, it could cause any number of injuries.
 While an attack can quite certainly leave the victim in pain from physical injuries, it could also cause anxiety, fear of animals, and could trigger nightmares or post-traumatic stress disorder.